flatironinstitute/mountainlab-js/README.md

 # MountainLab (JavaScript implementation)

+Data processing, sharing and visualization software for scientists.
+It is built around MountainSort, spike sorting software, but is designed to more generally applicable.

+This framework was conceived by and primarily implemented by Jeremy Magland at the Flatiron Institute.

+The web infracture is currently under development by Jeremy Magland and Alex Morley.

 ## Installation instructions

 Note: If you have a prior version of MountainLab installed, then you should uninstall it (either via apt-get remove or by removing mountainlab/bin from your path)